 Do I need unlimited broadband?

-If you're on a package with a download limit that you frequently find yourself going over - or nearly do - we'd recommend switching to unlimited broadband.
+If you're on a package with a download limit that you frequently find yourself going over - or nearly do - we'd recommend switching to unlimited broadband, a better broadband option for medium and heavy users.
 It's not a lot more to pay for peace of mind, and it means you can watch catch-up TV, download files, and browse the web to your heart's content.

 On the other hand, if you find that you're only using a couple of gigabytes of data each month, a package with a limit can certainly save you money.